What Insurance to Buy

 Service

 A final word should be said with concern to your agent.
 Insurance agents specialize in a wide range of risks.
-Your corner or local agent often has good intentions for you, but he still may not be in a position to offer you sound advice or access to the most suitable coverage.
+Your corner or local agent often has good intentions for you, but they still may not be in a position to offer you sound advice or access to the most suitable coverage.
 In order to understand firmly what kind of insurance a photographer needs, it takes some understanding of your business.

 You probably need not speak to your agent throughout the year, unless you encounter a problem, a claim, or the need to make a change to your policy.
 Make sure you feel comfortable and confident with the agent and insurance carrier, so that when you do need to speak to someone, you are served promptly and efficiently.